Information you need to register your business

 Payroll information

-You'll need to estimate your payroll information which is the insurable earnings you'll pay your employees for the current year.
-This information is reported on your employees' pay stubs or T4 slips as gross earnings, including deductions for income tax, CPP and employment insurance.
+You'll need to estimate your payroll information, which is the insurable earnings you'll pay your employees for the current year.
+This information is reported on your employees' pay stubs or T4 slips.
+Please report the following items from the T4: gross earnings, deductions for income tax, CPP and employment insurance.
 Insurable earnings can also include earnings not reported on a T4 such as room and board, bonuses and commissions.

-If you own or operate a business in construction and need details about estimating your insurable earnings, read about mandatory coverage in the construction industry.
+If you own or operate a business in construction and need details about estimating your insurable earnings, read about expanded compulsory coverage in the construction industry.

 Insurable earnings are subject to a maximum amount for each employee.
 See this year's annual maximum.